loading

 • Determine which common liver health counseling messages should be addressed in persons with chronic HCV infection

-• Discuss key counseling messages related to coffee, diet, and complementary medications in persons with chronic HCV infection
+• Summarize key counseling messages related to coffee, diet, and complementary medications in persons with chronic HCV infection

 • Clarify guidance related to alcohol and marijuana use in persons with chronic HCV infection